Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Conclusion

-\acksection{The research presented in this paper was partially supported by the DARPA Lifelong Learning Machines program under grant FA8750-18-2-0117, the DARPA SAIL-ON program under contract HR001120C0040, the DARPA ShELL program under agreement HR00112190133, and the Army Research Office under MURI grant W911NF20-1-0080.
-Any opinions, findings, and conclusion or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of DARPA, the Army, or the US government.}
+JMM's research was funded by an MIT-IBM Distinguished Postdoctoral Fellowship.
+MH, AS, CK, and EE's research was partially supported by DARPA Lifelong Learning Machines grant FA8750-18-2-0117, DARPA SAIL-ON contract HR001120C0040, DARPA ShELL agreement HR00112190133, Army Research Office MURI grant W911NF20-1-0080, and DARPA Triage Challenge award HR001123S0011.
+Any opinions, findings, and conclusion or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of DARPA, the Army, or the US government.